-ARM610 contains a 4kByte mixed instruction and data cache.
-The IDC has 256 lines of 16 bytes (4 words), organised as a 64-way set associative cache, and uses the virtual addresses generated by the processor core.
-The IDC is always reloaded a line at a time (four words).
-It may be enabled or disabled via the ARM610 Control Register and is disabled on nRESET.
-The operation of the cache is further controlled by two bits: Cacheable and Updateable, which are stored in the Memory Management Page Tables. (see chapter 9.0 Memory Management Unit (MMU).)For this reason, in order to use the IDC, the MMU must be enabled.
+ARM710 contains a 8kByte mixed instruction and data cache.
+The IDC has 256 lines of 32 bytes (8 words), arranged as a 4 way set associative cache, and uses the virtual addresses generated by the processor core.
+The IDC is always reloaded a line at a time (8 words).
+It may be enabled or disabled via the ARM710 Control Register and is disabled on nRESET.
+The operation of the cache is further controlled the Cacheable, or C, bit stored in the Memory Management Page Table (see Chapter 9.0: Memory Management Unit (MMU).).
+For this reason, in order to use the IDC, the MMU must be enabled.
 The two functions may however be enabled simultaneously, with a single write to the Control Register.

-6.1 Cacheable Bit - C
+6.1 Cacheable Bit

 The Cacheable bit determines whether data being read may be placed in the IDC and used for subsequent read operations.
-Typically main memory will be marked as Cacheable to improve system performance, and I/O space as Non-cacheable to stop the data being stored in ARM610's cache.
-[For example if the processor is polling a hardware flag in I/O space, it is important that the processor is forced to read data from the external peripheral, and not a copy of initial data held in the cache].
+Typically main memory will be marked as Cacheable to improve system performance, and I/O space as Non-cacheable to stop the data being stored in ARM710' s cache.
+For example if the processor is polling a hardware flag in I/O space, it is important that the processor is forced to read data from the external peripheral, and not a copy of initial data held in the cache.
 The Cacheable bit can be configured for both pages and sections.